 - And how good of a bartender you are

 That last one also applies to how friendly you are with customers.
-And let’s be honest, you’re in the hospitality industry, so being friendly is kind of your job.
+And let’s be honest, as a general rule, you’re in the hospitality industry, so being friendly is required.

 Tipping per State